FlaviaGarcia/Self-Organising-Maps/README.md

 2. Find the most similar node; often referred to as the *winner*.
 3. Select a set of output nodes which are located close to the winner in the *output grid*.
 This is called *neightbourhood*.
 4. Update the weights of all nodes in the neighbourhood such that their weights are moved closer to the input pattern.

+Normally the interesting result of this algorithm is to see where different input patterns end up in the output grid.
+In order to get the results, we loop throught the input patterns once more, but this time we only calculate the winning node.